Nekmo/gkeep/README.rst

 Update note
 -----------
 It is possible to edit an existing note.
-The following parameters are available to choose the note to edit:
+The following parameters are available to choose the note to edit (in this command all filters have the prefix ``filter-``):

 * ``--filter-id``: id of the note.
 This is the preferred way to ensure editing the correct note.
 * ``--filter-title``: note title.
 Warning: The titles of the notes are not unique.